CRIM 108 - Directed Policing

 Classroom instruction is generally held at various Sheriff’s Office training centers, however, some lecture-based classes may be held on the Fresno State campus.
 All Sheriff’s Office Academy instructors are state certified (California Commission on Peace Officer Standards and Training) to teach in an academy environment and are experienced law enforcement trainers/professionals.

-- Boating Enforcement Unit (summer season)
+- Boating Enforcement Unit (summer season only)

-- Guarding inmates in Hospital facilities
+- Guarding incarcerated persons in hospital facilities

 - Court Security Unit